9muzammil9/RedisX/README.md

 8. **Pattern Filtering**: Use Redis glob patterns to filter channels (e.g., `user:*`, `notification:*`)
 9. **Auto Recovery**: Subscriptions and messages automatically restored after server restarts

+### Working with Local Instances

+1. **Access Local Instances**: Click the "Local Instances" tab in the main interface
+2. **Create Instance**: Click the "New Instance" button to configure a new Redis instance
+3. **Configure Settings**: Set port, memory limits, persistence, passwords, and other Redis configurations
+4. **Start/Stop Instances**: Use the play/stop buttons to control instance lifecycle
+5. **View Logs**: Click the terminal icon to see real-time Redis server logs
+6. **Connect**: Running instances can be connected to with one click
+7. **Instance Persistence**: All instances and their configurations are saved automatically
+8. **Auto-Recovery**: Instances that were running will automatically restart after server restarts

 ### Advanced Features

 - **Collapsible Groups**: Click folder icons to expand/collapse key groups
 - **Individual Element Editing**: For lists and arrays, edit individual elements instead of the entire structure
 - **Context Menu Operations**: Right-click any key or group for quick actions